j3schaue/website/content/authors/admin/_index.md

 - Visitors
 ---

-Jake Schauer is a postdoctoral fellow at Northwestern University's Institute for Policy Research where he develops statistical methods for the social and health sciences.
+Jake Schauer is an Assistant Professor of Preventive Medicine at Northwestern University's Feinberg School of Medicine.
 His research interests include methods for studying replication, modern advances in meta-analysis, approaches to missing data, and data privacy.